SammyKrosoft/OnPrem-Compliance-Search-Process/README.md

 Start-ComplianceSearch -Identity $SearchName

-# Step 2 - Counting the number of mailboxes with results in these - check you have less than 500 with results, otherwise
+# Step 2 (Optionnal) - Counting the number of mailboxes with results in these - check you have less than 500 with results, otherwise
 # you might need to narrow down the search with a better KQL query, or create groups of mailboxes with Distribution Lists, and use
 # -ExchangeLocation <Distribution List Name or SMTP address> with New-ComplianceSearch cmdlet.